Authenticating users with OIDC

 Use the following command to create an external network representing your identity provider.

-Use the following command to create a network policy allowing your application to connect to the identity provider.
+Use the following command to create a network ruleset allowing your application to connect to the identity provider.

 The enforcer must be able to reach the identity provider’s discovery endpoint.
-SSH into the enforcer host or exec into the enforcer container and execute the commands from the previous section.
+SSH into the enforcer host or one of the cluster nodes and execute the commands from the previous section.

 export IDP_URL=<identity-provider-url> curl $IDP_URL/.well-known/openid-configuration